code-differently/25-2-curriculum/capstone/README.md

 For the next two weeks, you and your team will ideate and implement a working software system.
 You will have the opportunity to apply the skills that you have learned to solve an interesting problem or contribute a meaningful tool that improves our lives.

 ### Changelog
-- 5/9 @anthonydmays Clarified 3rd-party API requirement.
-- 4/24 @anthonydmays Published initial version
+- 7/21 @anthonydmays Initial draft

 ### Technical Requirements